Andrewodwyer/project3-battleships/README.md

 ## Code for later changes

 - More ships: I created a constant that added up the value(size) of each ship.
 If the number of ships increased the TOTAL_AREA_OF_ALL_SHIPS would be updated and the check_game_over() would still work without changes.
+- Board size: a constant was given to board size.
+This value could be updated at a later date.
+BOARD_SIZE_X & BOARD_SIZE_Y

 ## Deployment